copyrat90/GNS-Practice/README.md

         }
         ```
 1. Build my C# projects afterwards.
-    * As it relies on the native `GameNetworkingSockets.dll`, building it with C++ beforehand is a MUST;\
+    * As it relies on the native dynamic libraries, building it with C++ beforehand is a MUST;\
-      Otherwise, you'll get runtime error about missing dlls.
+      Otherwise, you'll get runtime error about missing dynamic libraries.